-Like the list I’m making for literature, I’m keeping a running archive of lesson plans I find on the Internet that serve as jumping-off places for my own lesson planning when it comes to poetry.
+Like the list I’m making for literature, I’m keeping a running archive of lesson plans I find on the Internet that serves as jumping-off places for my own lesson planning when it comes to poetry.
 I’ll try and use whatever works as blog entries as well, for others to use as resources, but also for my own reflection and planning.
 Again, this is a work-in-progress, so let me know if you have any suggestions in the comments.

-The Poets Workshop section of the Poetry Foundation website has some interesting and accessible exercises that could be the jumping-off point for great creative work from any students, but especially grades 10-12 who have some foundation in poetry.
+The Poets Workshop section of the Poetry Foundation website has some interesting and accessible exercises that could be the jumping-off point for great creative work from any students but especially grades 10-12 who have some foundation in poetry.

 By Poet or Poem: